- Artistic Heritage

 Excavation of earthen fortification which can prove the existence of the Great Baekje Dynasty

-Following the confirmation of Earthen Fortification in Pungnap-dong, Seoul (Historic Site No. 11) as a flatland earthen fortress based on an archaeological excavation conducted between 1997 and 2000, a ten-year research plan starting in 2003 was established, and the site is now being excavated as part of an undertaking aimed at transforming historic sites into parks.
+Following the confirmation of Earthen Fortification in Pungnap-dong, Seoul (Historic Site) as a flatland earthen fortress based on an archaeological excavation conducted between 1997 and 2000, a ten-year research plan starting in 2003 was established, and the site is now being excavated as part of an undertaking aimed at transforming historic sites into parks.
 In addition, the excavated materials will be displayed at the Youth Cultural Experience Village Exhibition Hall.